Life and Relationship

 We are each responsible for the reality we create within and around us.
 If we are not happy, it is because we are creating unhappiness within ourselves.
 We are creating unhappiness through our attachments, aversions, expectations, fears, and in general, through our inability to accept what life is offering to us.

 The main problem in our relationships is that we often blame the other when we are not happy or secure.
 When something goes wrong, we seek to pass the blame because we find it difficult to accept our own mistakes and weaknesses.

 We also expect the other to fill our emptiness in ways that he or she cannot.
-The other cannot create our happiness, security or feelings of self-worth.
+The others cannot create our happiness, security, or feelings of self-worth.
 When we do not get what we need from the other, we feel hurt and angry, and usually, resort to assessing blame.

 2. I am to blame…